Login Sign Up EN / FR

 Testimonials

-Female genital mutilation is a violation of girls' human rights
+Female genital mutilation is a violation of the fundamental rights of girls and women.

 Unicef